Resource Grid

 - getReIndexes(reTypeStr=None)

-Returns the indexes of all resource elements in the resource grid with the content type specified by the
+Returns the indices of all resource elements in the resource grid with the content type specified by the

-.
-For example, the following code first gets the indexes of all DMRS values in the resource grid and uses the returned indexes to retrieve the DMRS values.dmrsIdx = myGrid.getReIndexes("DMRS") # Get the indexes of all DMRS values dmrsValues = myGrid[indexes] # Get all DMRS values as a 1-D array.
+reTypeStr.
+For example, the code below gets the indices of all DMRS values in the resource grid and uses the returned indices to retrieve these values.dmrsIdx = myGrid.getReIndexes("DMRS") # Get the indices of all DMRS values dmrsValues = myGrid[dmrsIdx] # Get all DMRS values as a 1-D array.

 - Parameters: